 Juan – I had a terrible day.
 I finally escaped the office just to spend four hours in traffic.
 I got home after midnight.

 Diana – Poor thing.
 Honestly I prefer to take the metro.
-Driving in this city is a pain in the a**.
+Driving in this city is horrible

 Tonathiu – Me platicó que vivió en la calle y me dio mucha tristeza.

 Tonathiu – She told me that she was homeless, and I felt really sad.

 Teresa – I know.
 It was tough.